Academic Technology Approval Scheme (ATAS)

 Do I need ATAS clearance?

-You need to apply for ATAS clearance if you are a non-Economic European Area (EEA) or Swiss national and you are taking a specific science- or engineering-based course.
+You need to apply for ATAS clearance if you are not a national of an European Area (EEA) country or Switzerland, and you are applying for a science or engineering-based course.

 How do I apply for ATAS clearance?